shaloo/docs.arcana/docs/integrations/shardeum/integrate_shardeum.md

 ## Step 4: Configure & Switch to the Shardeum Network

-To ensure that the {{config.extra.arcana.wallet_name}} shows up for an authenticated user with preconfigured Shardeum Network, the developer must configure, and add Shardeum Network programmatically by using the `wallet_addEthereumChain` JSON-RPC method and then switch to it via wallet_switchEthereumChain JSON-RPC method.
+To ensure that the {{config.extra.arcana.wallet_name}} shows up for an authenticated user with pre-configured Shardeum Network, the developer must configure, and add Shardeum Network programmatically by using the `wallet_addEthereumChain` JSON-RPC method and then switch to it via wallet_switchEthereumChain JSON-RPC method.
 Set up requisite hooks for JSON-RPC.

 ### Enable JSON-RPC Hooks